keboola/developers-docs/integrate/push-data/tutorial/index.md

 Click `Add webhook` at the bottom of the page.

-Any events related to issues in your repository will now be received by the Buffer API and uploaded to your table.
+Any events related to issues in your repository will now be buffered by the receiver, and uploaded to your table every minute.

 ## Next Steps
 - [Push Data Overview](/integrate/push-data/overview/)